While cloud computing was one of 2010’s big buzzwords, much of the hype simply boiled down to more businesses using Google Apps.

 “It’s reached quite a peak in the past year,” says Janna Fikh, principal at Fletcher Tax Accountants.
 She cites the un-user-friendliness of existing accounting solutions as one of the catalysts for the shift.

 “I personally love MYOB, but then again I’ve been trained on it,” says Fikh.

-“For small business owners who have no accounting background or knowledge and who don’t have a crash course in MYOB, they do find it a bit stringent, and quite intimidating and scary.
+“For small business owners who have no accounting background or knowledge and who don’t have a crash course in MYOB, they do find it a bit astringent, and quite intimidating and scary.
 Once they’ve had a week in, they make more mistakes than anything, and they get a bit scared.
-And then the record keeping goes completely out the window, and accountants like me aren’t very happy with that.
-And neither are they, because they don’t know where they stand.”
+And then the record-keeping goes completely out the window, and accountants like me aren’t very happy with that.
+And neither are they because they don’t know where they stand.”

 Business owners that find MYOB too difficult or intimidating are probably investigating simpler software like Xero and Saasu.

 “They’re just easier to deal with,” says Fikh.
 “The interface is quite simple, it’s not clunky, it’s quite easy to reverse errors should there be any.”

 Promotional materials company 4promote is now into its second financial year using cloud-based accounting software, and managing director Matthew Bywater swears by it.